Edge Guide

 These protocol-level constraints are handled in a layered approach:

-- the more features your runtime can provide, the more of the LinkedQL contract you can have across the boundary
+the more capabilities the host runtime exposes via the event object, the more of the LinkedQL contract is possible across the boundary

 event.request